PierreSenellart/provsql/doc/source/user/probabilities.rst

-On a 2×n ladder network (treewidth 2), the integrated route answers exactly over 1,500 probabilistic edges in under 200 ms end to end, and the columnar form compiles 300,000 edges in seconds – where evaluating the equivalent recursive query's lineage crosses the circuit-treewidth cap at a few dozen edges, and the cyclic/undirected case exceeds minutes already at thirty edges.
+On a 2×n ladder network (treewidth 2), the integrated route answers exactly over 1,500 probabilistic edges in under 200 ms end to end, and the columnar form compiles 300,000 edges in seconds – where evaluating the equivalent recursive query's provenance crosses the circuit-treewidth cap at a few dozen edges, and the cyclic/undirected case exceeds minutes already at thirty edges.